 The 10 000 sqm of pristine natural environment along the banks of the Hout Bay river, provides for a rich learning canvas for subjects like Biology, Environmental Management and Science.
-Students will apply their subjects experientially in these surrounds by analysing soil, weather and aspects of the Hout Bay river.
+Students will apply their subjects experimentally in these surrounds by analysing soil, weather and aspects of the Hout Bay river.
 Outdoor classrooms fashioned out of natural rocks and indigenous wood have been designed to facilitate this learning.

 The entire area has been landscaped with indigenous plants and the grounds are imbued with the captivating aromas of almond, lemon and fig trees.

 The new Academy is in fact a retrofitted horse stable designed in a U-shape with a communal space in the centre.
 The high ceilings allowing plenty of natural light and wide wooden stable doors are all aesthetics designed to maximise student well-being and adhere to eco-friendly principles.

 Three of the classrooms are multi-use and comprise of a learning area, a kitchenette and snacking area in a self-study zone and a quiet study area on a mezzanine level.